WPUserManager/wp-user-manager/readme.txt

 == Changelog ==

+= 2.0.2 ( 2nd July 2018 )

+- Fix: migration routine not working in some cases.
+- Fix: login redirect not working in some cases.
+- Fix: compatibility of some functionalities with older php versions.

 = 2.0.1 ( 29th June 2018 )
 - Fix: too many parameters sent to the menu editor hook
 - Fix: redirect loop when required pages aren't setup as they're supposed to